Deeman2014/Open_edX_Windows7_Installation/1_Introduction.rst

 After successfully installing the Open edX environment, you will have the ability to:
  #.
 Login to both the Learning Management System (LMS) and to Studio, the Content Management System (CMS).
  #.
 Register as a new user (student or staff member).
  #.
-Register for a course as a student.
+Register for a course (student or staff member)
  #.
 Create new courses and content as a content provider and publisher.
  #.
 Access the edX content from a browser running on your host operating system.